 - Additional charges apply for diagnostic tests and treatments.

-- Prescription will be sent to the pharmacy of your choice.
+- Prescription sent to the pharmacy of your choice.

 - You must provide proof of active prescription (current medication bottle or verification by your current/prior pharmacy, pharmacist, or primary care provider).